-Located in beautiful Surrey County, Guildford makes an excellent day trip from London.
-Home to a cathedral, castle, the classic English High Street, and rolling hills, Guildford offers great attractions without the ultra-packed streets of central London.
-We’ll breakdown wheelchair accessibility in Guildford so that you can enjoy it to the fullest.
+Guildford sits in beautiful Surrey County and makes an excellent day trip from London.
+It’s home to a cathedral, castle, the classic English High Street, and rolling hills.

-Before we get into wheelchair accessible things to do in Guildford, let’s talk about how to get there.
-You’ve got three options- driving, bus or train.
+Before we dive into the wheelchair accessible things to do in Guildford, let’s talk about how to get there from London.

 Driving to Guildford

 In most cases, the train is faster.
-However, if you decide to go by car and don’t have your own vehicle, you can call an accessible cab here.
+However, if you decide to go by car and don’t have your own vehicle, you can call an accessible cab.

 Travel Tip: All licensed, black taxis in London are wheelchair accessible.
-Therefore, you can hail an accessible cab off the street.
+So, you can hail an accessible cab off the street.

 Parking is a challenge in London, and Guildford is no exception.

-There are a number of parking lots around downtown Guildford.
+However, there are several parking lots around downtown Guildford.
 Below are some of the most notable:

-- Bedford Road Car Park is located by The Friary shopping mall, at the base of the hill and a great starting point for exploring Guildford.
+- Bedford Road Car Park is located by The Friary shopping mall at the base of the hill.
+It’s a great starting point for exploring Guildford.

-- Tunsgate Car Park is located deeper into downtown Guildford.
+- Tunsgate Car Park is located closer to downtown Guildford.
 This is a good option if you want to park near the castle.

 Bus to Guildford

-It may not sound as glamorous as driving or taking the train, but arriving to Guildford by bus is an excellent way to travel.
+It may not sound as glamorous as driving or taking the train, but arriving in Guildford by bus is an excellent way to travel.